stevenYZZ/claude-code-reminder/README.md

 <div align="center">

-# 🔔 Claude Code Overseer
+# 🔔 Claude Code Reminder

 ### Let Claude Code call you when it needs you